anthonydiazz/Server2022/README.md

 - And the user account Bruce Wayne , which will simulate just a normal end user which will be in the OU folder of Finance

+### If you would like to go to Part 2 ➡️ [Continue to Part 2: Client VM Setup & GPO Enforcement](https://github.com/anthonydiazz/ClientVMs)